 Please note, however, that this is not an exhaustive list of all the deductions that might be required to be made in respect of UK tax from payments made to or by companies.
 In particular, non-resident companies that are subject to UK tax on UK-source rental profits (see the Taxes on corporate income section for more information) will find their letting agent or tenants are obligated to withhold the appropriate tax at source (currently 20% without any allowances) from their rental payments unless the recipient has first applied and been given permission to receive gross rents under the Non Resident Landlord (NRL) scheme discussed above.
 Companies are also under an obligation to withhold tax from annual payments.
 Two other important examples are the UK's deduction at source regime for entertainers and sportsmen, and the scheme under which payments to unregistered subcontractors working on big building projects may need to have tax deducted at source.

-As a general rule, UK domestic law requires companies making payments of interest to withhold tax at 20%.
+As a general rule, UK domestic law requires companies making payments of UK source interest to withhold tax at 20%, regardless of where they are resident.
 However, there are a number of exceptions to this general rule.
 The key exclusions are:

 - Payments of interest by UK resident companies if the beneficial owner of the interest is also a UK resident company, or a UK PE, provided the interest concerned will be taxed in the United Kingdom as part of the PE's trading profits.